elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 # Registering Dynamic Tags

-When you create new [Dynamic Tags](/dynamic-tags/), you must register them.
+When you create new [dynamic tags](/dynamic-tags/), you must register them.
 This is done by hooking to the `elementor/dynamic_tags/register_tags` action hook.

 ## Registering New Dynamic Tags

-To register new dynamic tags use the following code:
+Register new dynamic tags using the following code:

 ```php
 /**